knirirr/survoyeur/README.md

 Survoyeur
 =========

-This will eventually be a Meteor project for answering survey questions.
-It sort of does that now, but in an incredibly crude and alpha way.
+This is a simple Meteor project for answering survey questions, whilst providing a live update of the current results and ratings on each question.

 Instructions
 ------------

 1. Install Meteor, Meteorite &c. in the usual way, and run this application.
-2. Go to the root path to answer questions.
+2. Er...
-3. Go to /questions/summary to see the current vote.
+3. That's it!